Automattic/happychat-client/src/lib/auth/README.md

 ## Authentication Library
 Initialize authentication library (authenticator).
-Based on the authentication type a strategy will be prepared.
+A strategy will be prepared based on the authentication type.

 **The library is promised based, all exposed methods return promises.**